Indications for: LIPIODOL

-Hysterosalpingography: pregnancy, uterine bleeding and endocervicitis, acute pelvic inflammatory disease, marked cervical erosion, immediate pre- or postmenstrual phase or within 30 days of curettage or conization.
+Hysterosalpingography: pregnancy, intrauterine bleeding and endocervicitis, acute pelvic inflammatory disease, marked cervical erosion, immediate pre- or postmenstrual phase or within 30 days of curettage or conization or known or suspected reproductive tract neoplasia.
 Lymphography: right to left cardiac shunt, advanced pulmonary disease, tissue trauma or hemorrhage advanced neoplastic disease with expected lymphatic obstruction, previous surgery interrupting the lymphatic system, radiation therapy to examined area.
-HCC: areas of liver where bile ducts are dilated unless external biliary drainage performed prio to injection.
+HCC: areas of liver where bile ducts are dilated unless external biliary drainage performed prior to injection.
 For all: hyperthyroidism, traumatic injuries, and recent hemorrhage or bleeding.

 For intralymphatic, intrauterine and selective hepatic intra-arterial use only.

 Severely impaired lung function, cardiorespiratory failure, right-sided cardiac overload, sensitivity to other iodinated contrast agents, bronchial asthma, allergic disorders: avoid.
 Perform radiological monitoring during injection.
 Avoid intravasation.
 Monitor for hypersensitivity reactions during and for ≥30mins after administration.
 Exacerbation of portal hypertension, hepatic ischemia, hepatic failure.
 Do not exceed recommended dose.
 Monitor thyroid function for several months after completion.
 Screen for renal dysfunction prior to intra-arterial use; consider follow-up assessments if history of renal dysfunction.
-Pregnancy (Cat.C); exclude status within 24hrs prior to initiation (for hysterosalpingography).
-Nursing mothers: monitor infants.
+Pregnancy; exclude status within 24hrs prior to initiation (for hysterosalpingography).
+Nursing mothers: consider thyroid function testing.